 Since Vigan is quite close to Laoag and Pagudpud, it’s easy to include in any vacation in Ilocos.
 Combining these with a stop at Sagada would require around of week, but I would say that is probably the perfect Northern Luzon adventure.
 This type of vacation provides a perfect mix of history, culture and stunning nature.

-I know this is just a short list and sadly I had to leave out a ton of amazing locations.
+I know this is just a shortlist and sadly I had to leave out a ton of amazing locations but if you are visiting other parts of the country, don’t miss these highlights of the Philippines.
 It was only meant to give you a taste of what the North of the Philipines has to offer.
 Hopefully, it will make you consider taking your next vacation there!
 If you have any questions or want to discuss another place I left out of this list, just leave a comment below.